mfaulk/mfaulk.github.io/_posts/2024-10-28-evolution-of-snarks.md

 This post is a high-level recap of the foundational ideas that led to the first practical zk-SNARKs.
 There's a lot to cover, and so this post focuses on the developments leading up to the introduction of the Groth16 SNARK.
 Groth16 feels like a good milestone: it was one of the first SNARKs used in practice, and its small proofs and fast verification are still, [largely](https://eprint.iacr.org/2024/916), unmatched today.

-zk-SNARKs are "zero-knowledge Succinct Non-Interactive Arguments of Knowledge".
-There's a lot to unpack, so we'll take it piece by piece.

 # New ways of proving: Interactive Proofs and Zero Knowledge

 In the late 1980s, two pivotal papers by Shafi Goldwasser, Silvio Micali, and Charles Rackoff (1989) and by László Babai (1988) advanced the concept of *interactive proofs* (IPs), which extended the NP proof system to allow interaction and randomness.
 Goldwasser, Micali, and Rackoff introduced an interactive proof system allowing the verifier to make private random coin tosses.
 Babai’s approach, known as Arthur-Merlin games, instead formalized a model where coin tosses are public.
 These groundbreaking contributions were recognized jointly with the [1993 Gödel Prize](https://sigact.org/prizes/g%C3%B6del/1993.html).